 If you received an item and it doesn't match the seller's description: You can open a case after receiving the item.
 You must open a case no later than 30 days after the actual (or latest estimated) delivery date.

-If no estimated delivery date is available, we consider the latest estimated delivery date to be 7 days from the payment date for transactions between a buyer and seller in the same country, and 30 days from the payment date for buyers and sellers in different countries.
+If no estimated delivery date is available, we consider the latest estimated delivery date to be 7 days from the payment date for transactions between a buyer and seller in the same country.
+We consider the latest estimated delivery date to be 30 days from the payment date for buyers and sellers in different countries.

 If 3 business days have passed since you opened a case, and the seller hasn't responded, you can escalate the case to Customer Support.
 We'll review the case and may give you a refund up to the purchase price plus original shipping.

-If we don't hear from you within 30 days of opening a case, we'll assume the case has been resolved and we'll close it with no additional action.
+If we don't hear from you within 30 days of opening a case, we assume the case is resolved and we close it with no additional action.

-Once a case has been closed, it can't be reopened.
+Once a case is closed, you can't reopen it.